Fit as a Mama Bear

 • Pre heat the oven to 350 degrees.

-• Lined a baking tray with tinfoil and spread the chickpeas so they're flat.
+• Line a baking tray with parchment paper and spread the chickpeas so they're flat.
 Sprinkle the last half tablespoon of salt over the chickpeas.

 • Bake in the oven for fifteen minutes.
 Remove from the oven, flip/stir the chickpeas.
 Making sure that the chickpeas on the outside come in towards the middle.